find a suitable candidatesubmit a vacancy

 Competitive wages are the most direct career benefit you can offer contingent workers.
 But wages are not the only competitive factor in this area.
 Skills development and advancement opportunities within your ranks are distinguishing factors that can attract valuable talent over your competitors.

 For example, popular education programs often don’t provide workers with industry skills.
-This is especially true in manufacturing, logistics, and automotive industries, where specialised skills are required.
+This is especially true in the manufacturing, logistics, and automotive industries, where specialised skills are required.
 Your company can both prepare talent for the roles for which you employ them and provide them with practical training that will help them build their careers long term.

 As these and other industries transform—with digitisation, for example—upskilling and reskilling your permanent workers is critical.
 Related training can become more than an investment in your internal teams.
 Providing these opportunities to contingent workers fulfils your internal requirements while building a more attractive contingent brand.